kitnil/awesome/README.md

 - [awesome-unity](https://github.com/RyanNielson/awesome-unity) - A curated list of awesome Unity assets, resources, and more.
 - [awesome-project-ideas](https://github.com/NirantK/awesome-project-ideas) - Curated list of Machine Learning, NLP, Vision, Recommender Systems Project Ideas
 - [PlacesToPostYourStartup](https://github.com/mmccaff/PlacesToPostYourStartup) - Compiled list of links from "Ask HN: Where can I post my startup to get beta users?"
-- [PENTESTING-BIBLE](https://github.com/blaCCkHatHacEEkr/PENTESTING-BIBLE) - This repository was created and developed by Ammar Amer @cry__pto Only.
+- [PENTESTING-BIBLE](https://github.com/blaCCkHatHacEEkr/PENTESTING-BIBLE) - This repository was created and developed by All The Community Members Who Shared resources And Wrote Articles And What I ONLY did @cry__pto is Searching And Uploading Files.
 Updates to this repository will continue to arrive until the number of links reaches 10000 links & 10000 pdf files .Learn Ethical Hacking and penetration testing .hundreds of ethical hacking & penetration testing & red team & cyber security & computer science resources.
 - [awesome-chrome-devtools](https://github.com/ChromeDevTools/awesome-chrome-devtools) - Awesome tooling and resources in the Chrome DevTools & DevTools Protocol ecosystem
 - [awesome-react-hooks](https://github.com/rehooks/awesome-react-hooks) - Awesome React Hooks
 - [awesome-web-security](https://github.com/qazbnm456/awesome-web-security) - 🐶 A curated list of Web Security materials and resources.